St. Ann's Warehouse

-St. Ann's Warehouse is a performing arts institution in Brooklyn, New York City.
-It began when the St. Ann's and the Holy Trinity Church on Montague Street was converted into a venue for classical music in 1980.
+St. Ann's Warehouse is a performing arts organization in Brooklyn, New York City.
+It began when St. Ann's and the Holy Trinity Church on Montague Street began presenting music and performances in its historic sanctuary in 1980.
 Initially known as Arts at St. Ann's, proceeds from the stage's performances were used to aid in renovating the building.

-In 2000 it relocated to a former spice milling factory in Dumbo, Brooklyn, where it has served as a stage for musicians such as David Bowie, Lou Reed, Joe Strummer, Aimee Mann, Nick Cave, Rufus Wainwright and John Cale.
+In 2000, it relocated to a former spice milling factory in Dumbo, Brooklyn, where it has served as a stage for musicians such as David Bowie, Lou Reed, Joe Strummer, Aimee Mann, Nick Cave, Rufus Wainwright and John Cale.
 Theatrical shows have included the Bertholt Brecht/Kurt Weill musical The Seven Deadly Sins, starring Marianne Faithfull.
 The current building can accommodate audiences of up to 1500 people.

 St. Ann's Warehouse moved to the historic Tobacco Warehouse in Brooklyn Bridge Park in 2015.

 Origin and inception

 The original home of Arts at St. Ann's (now St. Ann's Warehouse) was the National Historic Landmark St. Ann's and the Holy Trinity Church on Montague Street in Brooklyn Heights.
 For 21 years, St. Ann's presented a broad array of concert and theater performances in the church's Gothic Revival sanctuary.
 In addition, the organization raised approximately $4 million for the building's restoration, including its historic stained glass windows, reportedly the first made in America.

 Beginning in 1980, much of St. Ann's early programming was based on classical music — choral and opera programs, noonday organ recitals, performances by Tashi, The Academy of Ancient Music, and others.
 St. Ann's had a surprising and defining early success with its staging of the first American puppet opera, Amy Trompetter's production of Rossini's The Barber of Seville, with the Brooklyn Opera Society in 1983.
 Trompetter's production was revived on its 20th anniversary at St. Ann's Warehouse in 2003.
 In 2007, it played again to sold-out houses in a new German version at the Festspielhaus St. Pölten, the capital city of Lower Austria.

 The Chamber Music Society of Lincoln Center offered preview concerts at St. Ann's from 1981–1983, which then led to Bach Cantata Sundays.
 The seven-year cantata series proved instrumental in forming St. Ann's genre-defying approach to music programming and helped build the reputation of The Orchestra of St. Luke's, then a new band.

 In 1985, Bread and Puppet Theater was invited to stage Bach's Cantata #4 ("Christ lag in Todesbanden") as part of the series.
 By 1988, the program included the American Premiere of John Cale's The Falklands Suite.
 The following year, St. Ann's and the Brooklyn Academy of Music instigated the reunion of Cale and Lou Reed by commissioning Songs for Drella, their celebrated song cycle in remembrance of Andy Warhol.